UKHO/sentinelpy/README.md

 * Queries the Sentinel Hub for products
 * Define your requests using the `RequestQueryBuilder` and `SentinelProductRequestBuilder` objects

+# Development Documentation

+Built using Poetry.

+`poetry install`

+To install the library locally from source

 # Credits

 This package was created with Cookiecutter and the `UKHO/cookiecutter-pypackage` project template.